Scientific Committee

 Lichao Zhu

-Lichao Zhu is an Associate Professor of Computational Linguistics at Paris Cité University.
+Dr Lichao Zhu is an Lecturer of computational linguistics at Paris Cité University.
 He works on the vocabulary of games.
-He has been interested in puns and linguistic mechanisms of playfulness during his PhD and has been working on these subjects using NLP and AI techniques and tools since then.
-He loves playing chess, board games and video games
+He became interested in puns and the linguistic mechanisms of playfulness during his doctoral studies, and has been working on these subjects using NPL and AI techniques and tools.
+He loves playing chess, board games and video games.
+He is also a member of the Scientific Committee of Jeux et Sociétés.